The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Why can’t I go 100% and pick all my stocks?

 Read the Knowledge post here to understand why this ends up as a stressful shitshow.
 It’s the dark side and leads to pain and suffering.
-Messing up picking a portfolio of individual stocks (and you will) means you’ll be stressed and poorer, and your spouse and dog will leave you.
+Wall Street wants you to trade as they make money when you do.

 What accounts can you use a Three-Fund Portfolio in?